peteroupc/MailLib/docs/PeterO.DataUtilities.md

 The string contains an unpaired surrogate code point and  <i>replace</i>
  is false, or an internal error occurred.

- * System.ArgumentException:
-The parameter "offset" is less than 0, "bytesCount" is less than 0, or offset plus bytesCount is greater than the length of "data" .

 ### GetUtf8Length

     public static long GetUtf8Length(